fournip1/JPAFBOARD/README.md

 ### For windows and Mac OS.

- 1. Install java 17 by double clicking on the installer in the [very same folder](/installers).
+ 1. Install java 17 by downloading and double clicking on the installer in the [very same folder](/installers).
-2. Double click on the Java-PafBoard... jar file to launch the application.
+2. Download and double click on the Java-PafBoard... jar to launch the application.
+> If it does not work, please check that you have downloaded the files corresponding to your operating systems.
+> When
 ## You are an enduser

 ## You are a developper